-Parameter Entity/Actor Specification Supplement 159.
-Patient Administered Radiotracer radioactivity information shall be transferred directly from measurement device into scanner by electronic, HIS/RIS, or other means, bypassing all operator entry, but still permitting operator correction.
-Administered Radiotracer Time Acquisition Device Shall be able to record the time of the start of activity injection as supplied by operator entry into the scanner interface.
+C 1 niform Phantom Analysis Parameter Entity/Actor Specification • Administered Radiotracer Time Acquisition Device Shall be able to record the time of the start of activity injection as supplied by operator entry into the scanner interface.
 Shall be recorded in Radiopharmaceutical Start Date Time field (0018,1078) (preferred) or Radiopharmaceutical Start Time field (0018,1072).
 Shall be able to record the time of the start of activity injection as supplied by operator entry into the scanner interface.
 Shall be recorded in Radiopharmaceutical Start Date Time field (0018,1078).
 I.e. not Radiopharmaceutical Start Time field (0018,1072).
 Shall be able to record the time of the stop of activity injection as supplied by operator entry into the scanner interface.
 Shall be recorded in Radiopharmaceutical Stop Date Time field (0018,1079).
 Decay Correction Methodology Acquisition Device Encoded voxel values with Rescale Slope field (0028,1053) applied shall be decay corrected by the scanner software (not the operator) to a single reference time (regardless of bed position), which is the start time of the first acquisition, which shall be encoded in the Series Time field (0008,0031) for original images.
 Corrected Image field (0028,0051) shall include the value "DECY" and Decay Correction field (0054,1102) shall be "START", which means that the images are decay corrected to the earliest Acquisition Time (0008, 0032).
-Scanning Workflow Acquisition Device Shall be able to support Profile Protocol (Section 3) PET and CT order(s) of acquisition.
+Scanning Workflow Acquisition Device Acquisition Device Shall be able to support Profile Protocol (Section 3) PET and CT order(s) of acquisition.
 Shall be able to pre-define and save (by imaging site) a Profile acquisition Protocol for patient acquisition.
 Shall be able to interpret previously-reconstructed patient images to regenerate acquisition protocol.
 Shall be configurable to store (or receive) acquisition parameters as pre-defined protocols (in a proprietary or standard format), to allow re-use of such stored protocols to meet multi-center specifications and to achieve repeatable performance across time points for the same subject.
 CT Acquisition Parameters Acquisition Device Shall record all key acquisition parameters in the CT image header, using standard DICOM fields.
-Includes but not limited to: Actual Field of View, Scan Duration, Scan Plane, Total Collimation Width, Single
+Includes but not limited to: Actual Field of View, Scan Duration, Scan Plane, Total Collimation Width, Single Collimation Width, Scan Pitch, Tube Potential, Tube Current, Rotation Time, Exposure and Slice Width in the DICOM image header.